 Matthew M. Taylor,

-Professor Taylor's research and teaching interests include corruption and organized crime, judicial politics, and Latin American political economy.
-He has lived and worked extensively in Brazil, most recently as an assistant professor at the Universi...
+Professor Taylor's research and teaching interests include state capacity, corruption, judicial politics, and Latin American political economy.
+He has lived and worked extensively in Brazil, working most recently at the University of São Paulo, where...
 [More]

 Anthony Wanis-St. John,